revbayes/revbayes.github.io/tutorials/coalescent/index.md

 {:.info}

 {% section Overview %}
-This tutorial describes how to run a coalescent demographic analysis in `RevBayes`.
+This tutorial describes how to run a demographic analysis using the coalescent process in `RevBayes`.
-A coalescent analysis is a flexible, non-parametric way of estimating population size trajectories through time.
+The coalescent process provides a flexible way of estimating population size trajectories through time.
 The input data usually are sequence alignments or estimated trees.
 Here, we consider different types of analyses, starting with a constant demographic history and doing more complex analyses in later exercises.
 The first analyses will consider data from homochronous samples, *i.e* data from samples that have all been collected at the same time.